|

 object intersection point.
 The plane is determined by a perpendicular defined by the

-and the point_at
+light location and the point_at vector.

 Two things must be considered when choosing the light location (specifically, its distance):

-use the light
+fade_distance and fade_power use the light

-to determine distance for light attenuation, so the attenuation
+location to determine distance for light attenuation, so the attenuation

 still looks like that of a point source.